 At which point we all start thinking of the many ways that much of what we’ve done has been art all along?

 Maybe we could actually do that now?
-Maybe out there somewhere is the £100,000 or so we might need?
+Maybe out there somewhere is the £100,000 or more we might need?

-Then of course in December 2015 Assemble and all of us won the Turner Prize and Granby 4 Streets entered a whole new chapter.
+Then of course in December 2015 Assemble and all of us won the Turner Prize and Granby 4 Streets entered another new chapter.